-Orders are taken in The Armada Bar or in the adjoining sitting-room which, with its large open fire of turf and timber logs, gives off a warm comfortable feeling - as does the welcome of the mostly local staff.
+Orders are taken in The Armada Bar or in the adjoining sitting-room which, with its large open fire of turf and timber logs, gives off a warm comfortable feeling - as does the welcome of Restaurant Manager Daniel Mayr and the mainly local staff.

 This is carried into the restaurant, which is full of character and illuminated by candles of all shapes and sizes.
 Oak panelled walls, a ceiling of oak baulks (also from the Armada salvage), large rustic floor tiles and the flickering shadows created by diners and staff all add to the atmosphere.